Singapore Post

-Singapore Post Limited, commonly abbreviated as SingPost, is an associate company of Singtel and Singapore's designated Public Postal Licensee which provides domestic and international postal services.
+Singapore Post, commonly abbreviated as SingPost, is an associate company of Singtel and Singapore's designated Public Postal Licensee.
+Its headquarters, SingPost Centre, is located at 10 Eunos Road 8, Singapore.

-It also provides logistics services in the domestic and international markets, warehousing and fulfillment, and global delivery services.
-SingPost also offers products and services including postal, agency and financial services through its post offices, Self-service Automated Machines (SAMs) and vPOST, its internet portal.
-Its headquarters is located in Paya Lebar, Singapore.
+Since its inception in 1858, SingPost has provided logistics services in domestic and international markets, including warehousing, fulfillment, and freight forwarding.
+SingPost also offers products and services including postal, agency and financial services through its post office network.
+It also has self-service kiosks such as POPStation (Pick Own Parcel Station) and POPDrop.